 Joey Chestnut out of this year's Nathan's Hot Dog Eating Contest, organizers say

-NEW YORK - Joey Chestnut, the reigning and defending champion of the Nathan's Famous Hot Dog Eating Contest and holder of the coveted Mustard Yellow Belt, is out of this year's competition, organizers said Tuesday.
+NEW YORK - Joey Chestnut, the reigning champion of the Nathan's Famous Hot Dog Eating Contest — and holder of the coveted Mustard Yellow Belt — is out of this year's competition, organizers said Tuesday.

-At issue is Chestnut's partnership with a rival brand that sells plant-based hot dogs.
+At issue is Chestnut's partnership with Impossible Foods, a rival brand that sells plant-based hot dogs.

+The news seemed hard to swallow for Major League Eating, which organizes the event, saying in a statement that it was "devastated" Chestnut had "chosen to represent a rival brand that sells plant-based hot dogs."

+A spokesperson for Impossible Foods told CBS News in a statement that "we love Joey and support him in any contest he chooses.
+It's OK to experiment with a new dog.
+Meat eaters shouldn't have to be exclusive to just one wiener."

-Chestnut is a 16-time "chompion" after winning the 2023 competition with 62 hot dogs.
-He has won the competition consistently since 2007, with the exception of 2015, when his 60 hot dogs were topped by Matthew Stonie, who ate 62.
+Chestnut is a 16-time "chompion," last winning the 2023 competition with 62 hot dogs.
+He has won the contest consistently since 2007, with the exception of 2015, when his 60 hot dogs were topped by Matthew Stonie, who ate 62.
 Chestnut also holds the all time record, which he set in 2021, of 76 hot dogs.

 With Chestnut out of the competition and Takeru Kobayashi announcing his retirement from competitive eating, it appears it will be a wide-open field for the men at this year's contest.